neuroo/xpdbg/README.md

   taints (or needles)

 The trace visualizer:

 * Browser based visualization
 * Only works on Firefox/Opera/IE (sorry, no Chrome)
 * Loads the local JSON file every N seconds, and displays interesting trace
-* Traces are displayed in two locations:
- ** partial traces in the main view
- ** actual xdebug trace is also dumped
+* Main trace slice (with sink/source node highlight) are displayed in the main view, and the full trace is available

 ## Executing XPDBG

 Example of command line:

 	$ xpdbg.py --host foobar.example.com
 	           --username dummy
 	           --remote /tmp/xdebug/trace.2043925204.xt

 Options:

-  * host: server to connect using SSH
+- host: server to connect using SSH
-  * username: username to use for SSH connection (pwd to be prompted)
+- username: username to use for SSH connection (pwd to be prompted)
-  * remote: remote location (on the server) of the trace file
+- remote: remote location (on the server) of the trace file
-  * The rest are in the source...
+- The rest are in the source...

 ## Setting up Xdebug